 Why Participate in Your Child’s Preschool?

 You can be directly involved in your child’s early education and learn alongside them.
 You can get a much better sense of what your child’s experience is like and learn insights into his or her behavior from observing the other children.
 You will see how other parents and the professional teachers handle various situations, which can lead to a much greater understanding and enjoyment of your child.

 Furthermore, our parents would attest that parent participation provides the best quality educational experience available to your child!
-With a ratio averaging 3 children per 1 adult, your teacher can be free to focus individual attention to each child’s development, rather than keeping control of a large group.
+Because our child-to-adult ratio is substantially lower than typical preschools or daycare centers, our teachers can be free to focus individual attention on each child’s development, rather than keeping control of a large group.